Britain says 400,000 Somali children at risk of death

 "(We discussed) the importance of taking the opportunity of using the withdrawal of al Shabaab from Mogadishu to demonstrate what the TFG (Transitional Federal Government) can deliver," Mitchell said after meeting Prime Minister Abdiweli Mohamed Ali.

-It was imperative Somalia's government cracked down on corruption, said Mitchell, who also visited a feeding center and refugee camp in Mogadishu.
+It was imperative Somalia's government cracked down on corruption, said Mitchell, who also visited a feeding centre and refugee camp in Mogadishu.

 Somalia is among the world's most corrupt nations and in recent days has been hit by allegations that food aid intended for famine victims was being stolen and sold for a profit.

 The U.N.
-World Food Program said on Monday it was investigating claims of theft and sought to assure Somalis there would be no reduction in food aid flows.
+World Food Programme said on Monday it was investigating claims of theft and sought to assure Somalis there would be no reduction in food aid flows.

 "I want to tell the international community that we have a zero tolerance, zero tolerance, for any kind of government militia or any other Somali looting food aid," Ali said.